OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 ``LigandNetwork``
 -----------------

-A :class:`.LigandNetwork` is a set of :class:`.SmallMoleculeComponent`/s and :class:`.LigandAtomMapping`/s organized into a directed network.
+A :class:`.LigandNetwork` is a set of :class:`.SmallMoleculeComponent` and :class:`.LigandAtomMapping` organized into a directed network.

-A ``LigandNetworks`` is a ``GufeTokenizables``, but can also be represented as a networkx object using the ::meth::`.LigandNetwork.graph` property.
+A ``LigandNetwork`` is a ``GufeTokenizable``, but can also be represented as a networkx object using the :meth:`.LigandNetwork.graph` property.